BlockchainCommons/crypto-commons/Docs/sskr-developers.md

 that allows for the sharding of a master seed into multiple shares, which may then be combined with a certain threshold to reconstruct that secret.
 Major expansions of the SSKR specification over previous standards include:

 1. Compatibility with BIP-39.
-2. Implementation of two-level shards.
+2. Implementation of two-level shares.
-3. Encoding of shards as ByteWords.
+3. Encoding of shares as ByteWords.
 4. Integration with URs.

 Currently, SSKR supports one secret-sharing algorithm: Shamir's Secret Sharing, which is version `0` of SSKR types.
 As such, it's intended to replace SLIP-39 as a specification for Shamir's Secret Sharing.